 - Implement actions to increase social support within the organization.
 When employees feel valued and supported in the workplace, they may have higher resilience that can be beneficial before, during or after a trauma occurs.
 Activities to bolster social support can include team-building exercises, cross team collaboration, one-on-one time with supervisors, mentoring, or volunteer activities.

-- Ensure leaders are good communicators and understand the impact that they can have on employees including those who may have experienced trauma.
+- Ensure leaders are good communicators and understand the impact they can have on employees, including those who may have experienced trauma.
+See Communicating with emotional employees and Strengthening leadership skills to help develop these skills.

 - Provide human resources professionals with support and training to respond in a safe and helpful manner.